 carpe-diem

 Many words in our modern vocabulary come from Latin agricultural language.
-The word culture, for example, comes from the Latin verb colere (meaning to cultivate) or the noun cultura, meaning culture.
+The word culture, for example, comes from the Latin verb colere (meaning to cultivate) or the noun cultura, meaning cultivation.

 Horace uses the metaphor of wine and fruit to suggest living day by day, because life is short and plans for the future may not come true.
 In Latin, the expression is rich in images.
 It conveys the idea that you should pick the fruits when they are ripe and not wait until the best is over.
 Thus, the ancient meaning of Carpe Diem was to live in the fullness of the present moment, to harvest today and not rely on tomorrow.